geekygirldawn/project-api-metrics/scripts/README.md

     scripts/repo_activity_coc.py
     scripts/repo_activity_REST.py

-We use this script at VMware to gather basic data about the repositories found in dozens of VMware GitHub orgs.
+We used this script to gather basic data about the repositories found across dozens of an organization's GitHub orgs.
 We use this to understand whether projects are meeting our compliance requirements.
 We also use this script to find abandoned repos that have outlived their usefulness and should be archived.

 Note: repo_activity_coc.py is mostly identical to repo_activity.py, but it adds info about the code of conduct.
 This is a separate script